neoforged/.github/primers/1.21.9/index.md

         - `STREAM_CODEC` - The stream codec for the state.
         - `next` - Gets the next state in the ordinal.
         - `previous` - Gets the previous state in the ordinal.
+    - `WeatheringCopperBarsBlock` - The block for weathering copper bars.
+    - `WeatheringCopperBlocks` - A record of blocks that represent each of the weathering copper states.
+    - `WeatheringCopperChainBlock` - The block for weathering copper chains.
     - `WeatheringCopperChestBlock` - The block for the weathering copper chest.
     - `WeatheringCopperGolemStatueBlock` - The block for the weathering copper golem statue.
+    - `WeatheringLanternBlock` - The block for weathering lanterns.
     - `WeatheringLightningRodBlock` - The block for the weathering lightning rod.
 - `net.minecraft.world.level.block.entity`
     - `CopperGolemStatueBlockEntity` - The block entity for the copper golem statue.